gplepage/lsqfit/doc/source/overview.rst

 priors of interest to maximize ``logGBF``.
 This leads to complete nonsense if it is applied to all the priors, but it is useful for tuning (or testing) limited subsets of the priors when other information is unavailable.
 In effect we are using the data to get a feel for what is a reasonable prior.
+This procedure for setting priors is called the Empirical Bayes method.

 This method is implemented in a driver program ::